IgnatiusIwanDJ/imu_pose_estimation/README.md

 ## Getting started
 To start training, you can calling python files from command line or use jupyter notebooks for easy run.

+### Setting up dataset
+For using your own dataset you can modify the script to your use.
+This project use modified dataset from <i>mHealthDroid: a novel framework for agile development of mobile health applications</i> (Banos et al. 2014) and i don't own the right to distribute it.
+You can check the link [here](https://github.com/mHealthTechnologies/mHealthDroid).

 ### Installing environment (Anaconda)
 - First, you have to install anaconda/miniconda to use the yml file from env folder, i suggest miniconda for fast install (https://docs.conda.io/en/latest/miniconda.html)